gaearon/overreacted.io/src/pages/npm-audit-broken-by-design/index.md

 So what’s the vulnerability here? [“Regular Expression Denial of Service”](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS) means that there is a regex in `browserslist` that, with malicious input, could become very slow.
 So an attacker can craft a special configuration string that, when passed to `browserslist`, could slow it down exponentially.
 This sounds bad...

 Wait, what?!
 Let’s remember how your app works.
 You have a configuration file _on your machine_.
 You _build_ your project.
 You get static HTML+CSS+JS in a folder.
 You put it on static hosting.
-There is simple **no way** for your application user to affect your `package.json` configuration. **This doesn’t make any sense.** If the attacker already has access to your machine and can change your configuration files, you have a much bigger problem than slow regular expressions!
+There is simply **no way** for your application user to affect your `package.json` configuration. **This doesn’t make any sense.** If the attacker already has access to your machine and can change your configuration files, you have a much bigger problem than slow regular expressions!

 Okay, so I guess this “Moderate” “vulnerability” was neither moderate nor a vulnerability in the context of a project.
 Let’s keep going.